Naples – The President of the Campania Region, Vincenzo De Luca, has taken up pen and paper to address the top of the national government directly.

 At the heart of the appeal is the emergency that is affecting the Campi Flegrei, an area marked by the phenomenon of bradyseism, with pressure on the institutions for immediate interventions to support the population and the local economic fabric.

-In the letter, De Luca does not mince his words: “concrete measures” are needed to alleviate the burden on families and businesses, severely tested by the damage caused by the earthquake.
+In his letter, De Luca doesn't mince his words: "concrete measures" are needed to alleviate the burden on families and businesses, severely strained by the damage caused by the earthquake.

-“Citizens and economic operators are suffering significant consequences,” the governor stressed, highlighting how the situation requires decisive intervention by the State.
+"Citizens and businesses are suffering significant consequences," the governor emphasized, emphasizing how the situation requires decisive intervention from the state.

-Among the requests put forward, the suspension of mortgage payments for residents and the freezing of social security contributions for companies in the Phlegraean area stand out, measures considered "essential" to address the current critical issues.
+Among the requests put forward are a suspension of mortgage payments for residents and a freeze on social security contributions for businesses in the Phlegraean Fields area, measures deemed "essential" to address the current critical issues.

-An appeal that sounds like a warning: for De Luca, it is “duty” that the national government moves quickly to give oxygen to a community in difficulty, caught between the uncertainty of the natural phenomenon and its economic repercussions.
-Now the ball is in Rome's court, waiting for a response that could mark a turning point for the Campi Flegrei.
+An appeal that sounds like a warning: for De Luca, it is "obligatory" for the national government to act quickly to provide relief to a struggling community, caught between the uncertainty of the natural phenomenon and its economic repercussions.
+Now the ball is in Rome's court, awaiting a response that could mark a turning point for the Campi Flegrei.

 It is a very fair appeal that of President De Luca, but I wonder if the government will really take his requests seriously.
 The situation of Campi Flegrei is complicated and immediate intervention is needed, let's hope for the best.